Priority sorting program for Inquiry Based Learning Courses

-PrioritySystem.jar, the program, written in java (you may need to find and download java separately), for imputting grades, sorting students, and displaying the sorted list.
+* PrioritySystem.jar - the program, written in java (you may need to find and download java separately), for imputting grades, sorting students, and displaying the sorted list.

-ClassList.csv, a classlist template in the "commas separated value" format, readable by MS Excel.
+* ClassList.csv - a classlist template in the "commas separated value" format, readable by MS Excel.

-Options.txt, which lists parameters for changing the sorting algorithm based on frequency of class meetings and frequencey of presentations.
+* Options.txt - a file which lists parameters for changing the sorting algorithm based on frequency of class meetings and frequencey of presentations.

-ReadMe.rtf, which gives instructions for use of the program.
+* ReadMe.rtf - a file which gives instructions for use of the program.

-The current version of this program was used in a 25 student sophomore-junior level Introduction to Mathematical Proof (Math 239) course at the State University of New York, College of Geneseo, using a course script derived from
+While this program is now being used at several other colleges (including Nazareth College in Rochester, NY and University of Toronto at Mississauga), the original version of this program was used in a 25 student sophomore-junior level Introduction to Mathematical Proof (Math 239) course at the State University of New York, College of Geneseo, using a course script derived from

 Ron Taylor's script in the Journal of Inquiry Based Learning in Mathematics.
 This 3-credit class met for three 50-minute sessions per week, for 15 weeks.